kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * Your body is a control system, similar to central planners affecting the economy via measuring the Beveridge Curve.
 You apply _treatments_ to affect your body's state, including how much sleep you got the past few nights, whether you take a 20 minute walk in the sunlight to refocus your study brain, or if supermarkets blast your senses with light and sound so that you experience decision fatigue and induce you to buy more than you intended.
 * When you're in a rut, check your systems.
 Sometimes your mood is a lagging indicator of your sleep, fitness, socialization or relationships, sunlight, eating habbits, smoking/drinking/vices, etc. In the mean time, at least have fun.
 What can you do that'll make your system feel endearing, fit, appreciative, or grateful?
 * *Task Switching* is a significantly more complicated problem for my own concentration, than I realized back in college.
 I can try to be productive for 8 hours, but, depending on how much depth their is on one project in my cache, it may take 20-40 minutes to re-focus on a completely different task.
 So if I'm bouncing around between different projects and meetings throughout the day, every 30-90 minutes, there is often very little time to actually dig deep into understanding the implications of the project I'm working on.
 I have to only budget light cognitive tasks during these periods.
+  * Likewise, two hours is not enough time to dig deep into a subject.
+If something is going to take six hours to accomplish, you can spend these two hours on tasks that will enable your future self to be more productive, such as outlining what types of edits to make, across a document, rather than focusing in on editing one particular section of the project.
 * It is recommended to wake up and go to bed the same time every day, and generally keep consistent habits throughout a week.
 Your concentration and mood depends on external factors and internal factors.
 For example, if you only get 2 hours of sleep one night, this will override your mood more so than your general day-to-day variance.
 If you keep consistent sleep habbits, you will only be affected by your intrinsic daily variance.
+* There are four type of "time" in business:
+  * Hours on a billable project
+  * Hours spent working in a day
+  * Wall clock time
+  * Cognitive time (brain power / personal energy focused on a topic) You must measure your efficiency (productive hours / hours spent) against each one.

 ## A list of questions you should ask people ahead of you